Psychological Safety Framework in Pull-based Open Source Projects: Empirical Study Results

-\subsection{RQ2: How is psychological safety associated with contributors’ future sustained participation in a repository?}
+\changed{The results show that \texttt{PS\_interaction\_repository} is negatively and significantly associated with sustained participation ($\beta = -0.20$, $p < 0.001$; OR = 0.82), while \texttt{PS\_engagement\_repository} is positively and significantly associated with sustained participation ($\beta = 0.65$, $p < 0.001$; OR = 1.92).
+This suggests that more interaction in a PR discussion is not always associated with sustained participation.
+Instead, visible engagement from relevant actors in the repository appears to be more strongly aligned with contributors' continued participation.}

-Model 2 assesses whether repository-level PS is associated with developers’ future sustained participation.
-The variable \texttt{PS\_index\_repository} is positive and statistically significant ($\beta = 0.32$, $p < 0.01$).
-The corresponding odds ratio is 1.38, meaning that a one-unit increase in the PS index increases the odds of a contributor remaining active in the long term by 38\%.
+\subsubsection{RQ2: How is the proposed psychological safety framework associated with contributors’ future sustained participation in a repository?}

-This result suggests that PS, as observed at the time of a PR, has a meaningful and positive association with contributors’ long-term engagement, independent of their past behavior. \changed{Compared to RQ1, where PS increased the odds of short-term sustained participation by 180\%, this finding suggests that the influence of psychological safety diminishes over time.
-While PS clearly supports initial and near-term engagement, its effect on long-term participation appears to be more modest.}
+\changed{Model 2a assesses whether repository-level PS index is associated with developers’ future sustained participation.
+The variable \texttt{PS\_index\_repository} is negative and statistically significant ($\beta = -0.21$, $p < 0.001$).
+The corresponding odds ratio is 0.81, meaning that a one-unit increase in the PS index decreases the odds of a contributor remaining active in the long term by 19\%. }

-Additionally, the results reveal that contributors in medium repositories have significantly higher odds of long-term participation than those in small ones ($\beta = 2.15$, $p < 0.001$; OR = 8.63), and the effect is slightly larger for contributors in large repositories ($\beta = 2.38$, $p < 0.001$; OR = 10.8).
-These findings suggest that contributors are more likely to remain active in repositories that are not only psychologically safe but also more active or established in terms of PR volume.
+\changed{This result suggests that the overall PS index, as observed at the time of a PR, is not positively associated with contributors’ long-term engagement.
+Similar to RQ1, we further examined the split-index model (Model 2b) to better understand this result.
+The results show that \texttt{PS\_interaction\_repository} is negatively and significantly associated with future sustained participation ($\beta = -0.11$, $p < 0.001$; OR = 0.89), while \texttt{PS\_engagement\_repository} is positively and significantly associated with future sustained participation ($\beta = 0.43$, $p < 0.001$; OR = 1.54).
+This suggests that visible engagement from relevant actors remains positively associated with contributors’ future sustained participation, while higher interaction volume is negatively associated with it.
+Compared to RQ1, where \texttt{PS\_engagement\_repository} increased the odds of sustained participation by 92\%, this finding suggests that the association between engagement and participation remains positive but becomes more modest over time.
+Similarly, the negative association between \texttt{PS\_interaction\_repository} and sustained participation is still present, although weaker than in RQ1.}

-\subsection{RQ3: How are psychological safety and contributors' prior sustained participation associated with their future sustained participation in a repository?}
+\subsubsection{RQ3: How are the proposed psychological safety framework and contributors' prior sustained participation associated with their future sustained participation in a repository?}